 6.1 Budget Development

+Policy:

-Each Contractor must develop a budget that will enable it to comply with uniform administrative requirements to compare actual expenditures or outlays with budgeted amounts for each grant or subgrant.
+Each Grantee must develop a budget that will enable it to comply with uniform administrative requirements to compare actual expenditures or outlays with budgeted amounts for each grant or subgrant.

-Each must develop a budget for each grant or subgrant that it receives.
-For some Contractors (and for most Contractors’ ), the budget will be developed as part of a grant application or competitive procurement process.
-Other Contractors, such as Boards, receive pass-through funding allocations and must develop budgets for those funds based on the allocations that they receive.
-The Agency recommends that each Contractor include the following procedures for budget development:
+Each Grantee must develop a budget for each TWC grant award that it receives.
+For some Grantees (and for most Grantees’ subgrantees (subrecipients)), the budget will be developed as part of a grant application or competitive procurement process.
+Other Grantees, such as Boards, receive pass-through funding allocations and must develop budgets for those funds based on the allocations that they receive.
+The Agency recommends that each Grantee include the following procedures for budget development:

-identify expected revenues by contract, category and year of appropriation;
+identify expected revenues by grant award, category and year of appropriation;

 identify expenditures by functional classification and cost category;